Picking Calendar

 Pick Your Favorites At Our Orchard

-This calendar shows the average maturing dates, characteristics and tastes for your favorite apple and fruit varieties.
-The dates may vary slightly depending on the growing season and mother nature, so please contact us at 262.884.7100 for specific estimates on the best times to visit for the varieties you prefer.
+The apple picking dates may vary depending on the growing season, location, and mother nature, so please contact us at 262.884.7100 for specific estimates on the best times to visit for the apple varieties you prefer.
+For more info visit our Apple Picking bag prices and info page.

-Flaming Fury Peach
+Flaming Fury PF1 Peach

 Early to Mid July